jakejones2/articles-api/README.md

 To **log out**, send a GET request to `/logout`.
 This will delete the refresh token both server side and on the client cookie.

 All passwords are **hashed** and **salted** before being stored.
 There is currently no implementation of a password recovery system, so keep this information safe!
 Refresh token cookies are set to secure, and so will **only be sent over HTTPS.**

+# Updates

+### 19/08/23 Issue with is-url-http module installation

+Seems this module doesn't install correctly with npm at the moment.
+The install freezes for a few minutes and then works fine.
+Either wait for it to work, or if you find this annoying, remove the dependency and build your own url validation system.
+It might be that an earlier version of node also fixes the bug.